“I wish my computer was hotter” said no one ever. Overheating PCs may lead to unexpected shutdowns, lost data, and hardware damage.

 Fans are often cheap, durable, easy to install, and can drastically improve your PC’s airflow and general temperature readings.
 Before you try to buy the biggest fan you can find, look up the specifications of your PC’s case.
 More often than not, these specs will clarify how many fans you can mount, the size of the fans, and where they should be located.

 Remember to orient these fans in a way that will provide proper ventilation and airflow.
+If you need help finding a new fan, check out our list of the best cooling systems for your PC.

 Upgrade Your CPU Cooler